shery7310/Install-Ollama-Without-Root-And-Run-From_External-Drive/README.md

-# Installing Ollama to run without Root Privileges and Running GGUF Models From External Drive
+# Running GGUF Models locally and without Root Privileges (Linux)

 This script lets you run Ollama from an external or secondary drive without needing root access.
 It builds on the approach shared in this  <a href="https://github.com/zherenz/Ollama-installation-without-root-privilege/tree/main?tab=readme-ov-file">repository</a> by [zherenz](https://github.com/zherenz) and offers a more flexible, user-controlled setup.
 In contrast, the official script at ollama.com/install.sh installs Ollama system-wide, requires sudo or root privileges, creates a dedicated system user (ollama), and sets up a systemd service—all within root-owned directories.